JackKelly/light-speed-io/planned_design.md

 The ultimate aim is to provide a suite of tools for working with large, labelled, multi-dimensional datasets as efficiently as possible on modern hardware.
 By "large" I mean datasets that are too large to fit into RAM.
 By "labelled" I mean datasets where each dimension can have coordinates associated with it.
 For example, a dataset of satellite imagery might have 4 dimensions: x, y, time, and channel.
 The x and y dimensions might be labelled with longitude and latitude coordinates, respectively.

 This git repository will (probably) contain multiple crates.
 Each crate will implement "one thing".
-See the diagram below for a sketch of how these crates will relate to each other, and talk to each other.
+Each crate will exist in one of five levels of abstraction.
+And there will be a Python API to each level of abstraction.
+See the (new!) "planned design" diagram below.

 There already exist some awesome projects to work with large, labelled, multi-dimensional datasets (such as xarray, fsspec, dask, satpy, etc.).
 My aim is to help speed up this existing stack: Either by providing tools that those existing Python packages can hook into, or by providing new tools which play nicely with the existing stack.